gabor-meszaros/aad-certification-faq/README.md

 ### Is [Associate Android Developer Fast Track](https://www.udacity.com/course/associate-android-developer-fast-track--nd818) worth it?

 I think it is.
-The content is good (especially the first two part from the three), you get mentoring, access to a moderated forum and a very active Slack channel.
+The content is good (especially the first two part from the three), you get mentoring, and access to a moderated forum.
 The projects (especially the last two) are very similar to the exam.
 I started it with about zero practical Android knowledge and learnt everything from that.

 If you are a seasoned android developer, then the price may not worth it.
 In that case just [go through on the certification topics](https://www.udacity.com/google-certifications#exam-details).